dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

       caption: Nerissa Cumpio points out her newly built facility to guests at the clinic’s grand opening on Sept.
 16. The birth clinic provides midwifery services and preventative care for free.
 ---

+<div class="correction"><strong>Correction:</strong> The original version of this article contained an error and has been changed.
+See the bottom of the article for more information.</div>

 TANAUAN, Philippines — Only the floor of the clinic was left, surrounded by wet piles of rubble left after several 16-foot waves devastated the coastal town.

 Nerissa Cumpio said she survived by evacuating to her grandmother’s home 4 kilometers inland, but her home and her midwife clinic in Tanauan were completely leveled by the storm surges that accompanied Typhoon Yolanda last November.